 EU restrictive measures in response to the crisis in Ukraine

-Global Human Rights Sanctions Regime: EU sanctions four people responsible for serious human rights violations in Russia
+Global Human Rights Sanctions Regime: EU sanctions for people responsible for serious human rights violations in Russia

-In economic terms, most important countries of the region for Austria are the Russian Federation, Ukraine and Kazakhstan.
+In economic terms, most important countries of the region for Austria are Ukraine and Kazakhstan, and, to a decreasing extent, the Russian Federation.

 Contact